AdobeDocs/mix-modeler.en/help/harmonize-data/dataset-rules.md

 ## Manage dataset rules and mappings

-To see a list of the available dataset mappings, in the Adobe Mix Modeler interface:
+To see a table of the available dataset mappings, in the Adobe Mix Modeler interface:

 1. Select ![DataSearch](../assets/icons/DataCheck.svg) **[!UICONTROL Harmonized data]** from the left rail.

 1. Select **[!UICONTROL Dataset rules]** from the top bar.
-You see a list of the dataset mappings.
+You see a table of the dataset mappings.

 The table columns specify details about the dataset mappings: